iamseeley/falbulous-minimovie/README.md

 # 🎞️  Falbulous MiniMovie

-Create mini movies from text using [fal's](https://fal.ai) [AnimateDiff Turbo API](https://fal.ai/models/fast-animatediff-t2v-turbo) and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.
+Create mini movies from text using [fal](https://fal.ai) and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.

 *I've been switching back and forth between AnimateDiff and AnimateDiff Turbo*

+> I am now using SDXL for text-image and then SVD-Turbo for image-vide.

 ## Flow
 1. Input text for each scene.